All Collections

 Introduction to the culture preferences

-Forceful: A culture emphasising competition and seizing opportunities.
+Energetic: A culture emphasising competition and seizing opportunities.
 A go-getter mentality where confidence and bold moves are encouraged.

 Supportive: A warm culture where members share information and help each other.
 Colleagues support and encourage one another.